jundalisay/spblist/content/en/social/economics/principles/intro/chapter-04.md

 When the maximization is done unnaturally, such as through speculation, the fake maximization will be exposed for its true value which is not so high.
 - **This leads to as economic crashes.**

-**Supereconomics disregards marginal utility because utility is subjective.**
+**Supereconomics disregards marginal utility because utility is subjective.** Metaphysically, it is caused by the constant fight between the 2 Forces of Positive and Negative.
+- Supereconomics always pushes for the Positive and so there is constant dynamism

 Each person gets a different level of satisfaction at every good or service, and so it would be wrong to create a rigid, objective model for dynamic, subjective utility.